pthakkar230/ASLAlphabetRecognition.github.io/README.md

 * Nov 15 - 26: Implement ASL Classification Model
 * Nov 26 - Dec 7: Complete Final Report

+### Major Checkpoint
+Provide proof of using supervised learning method, Haar Cascade model, in order to isolate hands in images for better classification for later parts of the project.
+This will be show on the due date of the midpoint report on November 12.

 ## Responsibilities
 * Parth Thakkar: Research and Implement Haar Cascade Model